 This may seem backwards, but you are called to first minister to your volunteers, then to your teens.
 Your volunteers may need you to show them how to more effectively minister to your teens, but you must pour into your volunteers to help them learn, grow, multiply, and become disciple makers.
-If you disciple your volunteer team, they will disciple your teens.

 8 STEPS FOR A STRONG VOLUNTEER TEAM